 By Scott Ross

 Give up?
 You might have said William Goldman.
 Or Robert Towne.
-Or Arthur Laurents, Paddy Chayefsky, Paul Schrader, or — if you’re especially au courant in these matters — John Logan, Dustin Lance Black, John Ridley, Tony Kushner or, just possibly, maybe, Aaron Sorkin.
-You might even have gone as far back as Ernest Lehman, Comden and Green, Frank Nugent, Ben Hecht, Phillip Dunne, Leigh Brackett and Herman J. Mankiewciz.
+Or Arthur Laurents, Paddy Chayefsky, Paul Schrader, or — if you’re especially au courant in these matters — John Logan, Dustin Lance Black, John Ridley, Nora Ephron, Tony Kushner or, just possibly, maybe, Aaron Sorkin.
+You might even have gone as far back as Ernest Lehman, Betty Comden Adolph and Green, Frank Nugent, Ben Hecht, Phillip Dunne, Garson Kanin and Ruth Gordon, Leigh Brackett and Herman J. Mankiewciz.
 But I’m willing to bet few, if any, of those names occurred to you.
-Because, McKee’s overly optimistic wishful-thinking to the contrary, movie writers are never, ever recognized as great story-tellers.
-Movie producers made sure that never happened during the studio era, and movie directors (abetted by know-nothing critics) have made even more certain it won’t in the decades since.
-And even if you came up with Woody Allen, Samuel Fuller, Blake Edwards, Billy Wilder, Orson Welles, Richard Brooks, John Huston, Preston Sturges — or even George Lucas — I can almost guarantee you thought of them as directors first, screenwriters second… If you remembered they were scenarists at all.
+Because, McKee’s overly optimistic wishful thinking to the contrary, movie writers are never, ever recognized as great storytellers.
+Movie producers made sure that never happened during the studio era, and movie directors (abetted by know-nothing critics) have made even more certain it wouldn’t in the decades since.
+And even if you came up with Woody Allen, Samuel Fuller, Blake Edwards, Billy Wilder, Orson Welles, Richard Brooks, John Huston, Preston Sturges — or even George Lucas — I can almost guarantee you thought of them as directors first, screenwriters second… if you remembered they were scenarists at all.
 Despite which, Welles for one preferred the term writer-director.
 “With,” he said, “an emphasis on the former.”

 Although Billy Wilder maintained that “In the beginning was the Word” the word, in movie circles, is worth little, if not actually worthless.
-Indeed, one waits in vain for a modern-day Robert Riskind to drop a ream of 20-pound bond on some self-aggrandizing director’s desk with the modern equivalent of “Give that The Capra Touch!”
-Had it not been for meddling, hot-shot producers and directors interfering with, and usually demeaning, their words and stories, Wilder and Sturges would never have become directors in the first place.
+Indeed, one waits in vain for a modern-day Robert Riskind to drop a ream of 20-pound bond on the desk of some self-aggrandizing director with the modern equivalent of “Give that The Capra Touch!”
+Had it not been for one meddling director interfering with, and usually demeaning, their words and stories, Wilder and Sturges would never have become directors in the first place.
 It is surely no accident that Joe Gillis, aspiring screenwriter, becomes a gigolo and ends up floating face-down in Gloria Swanson’s swimming pool.
 That’s a Wilderian metaphor if ever there was one.
 Screenwriter: Screw, and discard.

 Show me a screenwriter with power, and I will show you a Screenwriter/Producer.
-(There’ve been few of them.
+There’ve been few of them.
 Damn few.
 Carl Foreman, Charles Brackett, Billy Wilder, Sam Fuller and William Peter Blatty come to mind, in the past, the Coen brothers in the present.
 Paddy Chayefsky did not produce his movies, but they bore a possessive that marked them as clearly his.
 But then, Chayefsky was the exception to just about every rule.
-And the Coens write, produce and direct their own work, which puts them in an unheard-of category anyway.)
+And the Coens write, produce and direct their own work, which puts them in an unheard-of category anyway.
 A playwright has the power, through his guild, to shut down a production if he feels his work is being betrayed by it.
-A screenwriter is paid, dismissed, and likely never heard from again — unless the screenplay wins an award, or brings suit of some kind, which is also rare.
-If he wins it (cf., Gore Vidal, Harlan Ellison) it’s even rarer.
+A screenwriter is paid, dismissed, and likely never heard from again — unless the screenplay wins an award — which the director will likely claim was really due to him anyway — or brings suit of some kind, which is also rare.
+If he wins it (cf., Gore Vidal, Art Buchwald, Harlan Ellison) it’s even rarer.
 And a self-appointed auteur will almost never bring up the screenwriter in conversation, other than to denounce or deride him.

 Would I like to make screenwriters’ wages?
 Damn skippy I would.
 Would I trade my autonomy, poor thing though it be, for the monetary compensation of an Arthur Laurents, knowing that both his biggest and most respected hits (The Way We Were and The Turning Point) are going to be utterly emasculated by their directors and their stars?
 I would not.